billwear/maas-docs/reference-maas-glossary-5416.md

 #### Router

-A [router](https://en.wikipedia.org/wiki/Router_%28computing%29#firstHeading)**^** is a device that transfers packets from one network to another.
+A [router](https://en.wikipedia.org/wiki/Router_%28computing%29#firstHeading) is a device that transfers packets from one network to another.
 Unlike switches, which only ensure that pre-addressed packets get to the correct recipient machines, routers actually modify or encapsulate packets to ensure that they can travel on other networks to reach a remote destination.
-Choices about routing are so important that we'll spend a [great deal of time on the subject](#heading--routing-still-rules)**^** when we learn about cloud networking.
+Choices about routing are so important that we'll spend a [great deal of time on the subject](#heading--routing-still-rules) when we learn about cloud networking.
 ### S

 #### Series